brikis98/yevgeniy-brikman-homepage/_posts/2023-07-19-the-frugal-wizard-a-handbook-for-surviving-medieval-england.md

 ## The good

-- The premise of multi-dimensional travel is great.
+- The premise of multidimensional travel is great.
 The corporate speak around it is mildly amusing too.

 - The mix of futuristic technology in a medieval setting is fun.